Skip to content

 Non-principal brokers and sales licensees affiliated with IDX participants may display information available through IDX on their own websites subject to their participant’s consent and control and the requirements of state law and/or regulation.

-All listings displayed pursuant to IDX shall show the MLS as the source of the information. * (Amended 05/17)
+All listings displayed pursuant to IDX shall show the MLS as the source of the information.*

-*The MLS may, at its discretion, require use of other disclaimers as necessary to protect participants and/or the MLS from liability.
-Displays of minimal information (e.g., “thumbnails”, text messages, “tweets”, etc., of two hundred [200] characters or less) are exempt from this requirement but only when linked directly to a display that includes all required disclosures.
+*Displays of minimal information (e.g., “thumbnails”, text messages, “tweets”, etc., of two hundred [200] characters or less) are exempt from this requirement but only when linked directly to a display that includes all required disclosures.
 For audio delivery of listing content, all required disclosures must be subsequently delivered electronically to the registered consumer performing the property search or linked to through the device’s application.
-(Amended 05/17)

 Participants (and their affiliated licensees, if applicable) shall indicate on their websites that IDX information is provided exclusively for consumers’ personal, non-commercial use, that it may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing, and that the data is deemed reliable but is not guaranteed accurate by the MLS.
-The MLS may, at its discretion, require use of other disclaimers as necessary to protect participants and/or the MLS from liability. *(Amended 5/17)
+The MLS may, at its discretion, require use of other disclaimers as necessary to protect participants and/or the MLS from liability.*

 The data consumers can retrieve or download in response to an inquiry shall be determined by the MLS but in no instance shall be limited to fewer than five hundred (500) listings or fifty percent (50%) of the listings available for IDX display, whichever is fewer.
-(Amended 11/17)

 The right to display other participants’ listings pursuant to IDX shall be limited to a participant’s office(s) holding participatory rights in this MLS.

 Display of expired, and withdrawn listings is prohibited.
-(Amended 5/21)

 Display of seller’s(s’) and/or occupant’s(s’) name(s), phone number(s), and e mail address(es) is prohibited.

 Participants are required to employ appropriate security protection such as firewalls on their websites and displays, provided that any security measures required may not be greater than those employed by the MLS.
-(Amended 05/12)

 Participants must maintain an audit trail of consumer activity on their website and make that information available to the MLS if the MLS believes the IDX site has caused or permitted a breach in the security of the data or a violation of MLS rules related to use by consumers.
-(Amended 05/12)

 Deceptive or misleading advertising (including co-branding) on pages displaying IDX-provided listings is prohibited.
 For purposes of these rules, co-branding will be presumed not to be deceptive or misleading if the participant’s logo and contact information is larger than that of any third party.
-(Adopted 11/09)

-Section 18.4 Service Fees and Charges:
+Section 19.5: Service Fees and Charges

 Service fees and charges for participation in IDX shall be established annually by the Board of Directors.
-(Adopted 11/01, Amended 5/05)

-Virtual Office Websites
+Section 20: Virtual Office Websites (VOW’s)

-Section 19.1 VOW Defined:
+Section 20.1: VOW Defined

 1. A “Virtual Office Website” (VOW) is a participant’s Internet website, or a feature of a participant’s website, through which the participant is capable of providing real estate brokerage services to consumers with whom the participant has first established a broker-consumer relationship (as defined by state law) where the consumer has the opportunity to search MLS listing information, subject to the participant’s oversight, supervision, and accountability.
 A non-principal broker or sales licensee affiliated with a participant may, with his or her participant’s consent, operate a Any VOW of a non-principal broker or sales licensee is subject to the participant’s oversight, supervision, and accountability.